 Similar to several neighboring houses in the area, this building was constructed in the 15th century.
 Although it was rebuilt a number of times, some of its historical elements have been preserved until today, for example gothic, vaulted cellars, several renaissance portals, two Renaissance wooden ceilings, one of which is still covered with the original paint, one baroque ceiling covered with a decorative wallpaper (the so-called "paper hanging") and a painstakingly renovated 19th century fresco, which depicts a stylized garden in pastel colors.

-The monument of Hygeia, mythical patroness of pharmacy,
+The monument of Hygeia, Greek Goddess of health,

 standing in a stone, Renaissance portal.